Fact checkedFact Checked

 Vega’s Sports Premium Protein Powder is a vegan-friendly, gluten-free protein powder that can be mixed in a protein shake or smoothie.
 It is available in five different flavors, two of which contain caffeine if you’re looking for a little extra boost of energy.
 Each flavor also contains tart cherry and probiotics that are said to help with muscle recovery.

-This plant-based, vegan protein powder helps support lean muscles with 30 grams of protein per serving.
+This plant-based, vegan protein supplementation helps build muscle with 30 grams of protein per serving.
 There are over 1100 reviews for the Sports Premium Protein Powder on Vega’s website, and the feedback seems to be positive overall.
 The protein powder received 4.6 stars out of five.

-Best Protein Shakes for Bigger Buttocks – Buyer’s Guide
+Best Protein For Glute Growth – Buyer’s Guide

 While it’s always best to prioritize whole foods in your diet, meeting your protein needs on foods alone can be challenging.
 Even if you include high-protein foods at every meal, your increased needs from hitting the gym may require the ease and convenience of added protein through protein powders.